julien6387/supvisors/docs/event_interface.rst

 'expected_exit'    True if the exit status is expected (only when state is ``'EXITED'``).
 'last_event_time'  The date of the last process event received for this process, regardless of the originating
                    |Supvisors| instance.
-'addresses'        The list of nodes where the process is running.
+'addresses'        *DEPRECATED* The list of nodes where the process is running.
+'nodes'            The list of nodes where the process is running.
 'extra_args'       The additional arguments passed to the command line of the process.
 ================== ==================